theolivenbaum/resin/README.md

 Resin is an extensible and multi-cultural search framework written specifically for .net.
 It has great analysis skills and fast response times even to complex queries.

-Resin's document-centric nature (shared by its cousins from javaland) makes it effectively a schema-less document-oriented json database with ad-hoc full-text quering.
+Resin's document-centric nature (shared by its cousins from javaland) makes it effectively a schema-less [document-oriented json database](https://en.wikipedia.org/wiki/Document-oriented_database) with ad-hoc full-text quering.

-Read about the dependencies you need to [worry about](#dependencies) before launching your beefed-up search server that serves up 100M documents and that matches Google's capabilities in scale and performance.
-Spoiler alert: there are none.
-Instead, read it to learn about the open and closed-source projects Resin depends on.
+Learn about the open and closed-source projects Resin [depends on](#dependencies).

 * _[Quick usage guide](#usage)_
 * _[Relevance (tf-idf)](#relevance)_